motoras/kekbit/README.md

 https://www.rust-lang.org)

-A set of mean and lean components for working with ultralight **persistent data channels** in rust.
+A set of mean lean and composable components for working with ultralight **persistent data channels** in rust.
 Such channels could be used for communication, transaction journaling, live mirroring of an application state or as a backend for persisting software system images.

 ## Basic Concepts